Criminal responsibility in French law: Authorisation of the law, order from a legitimate authority

 Cour de cassation indicated that the justifying facts defense of authorization under law extends to involuntary infractions committed in the course of the execution of an act authorized by law, for example, clumsiness of a gendarme causing the death of the person he was lawfully pursuing.

 This assumes, of course that the criteria to apply that authorization to the given situation were all in place, and that it was absolutely necessary for example for the gendarme to use his weapon, Crim.
 18 February 2003.

 This decision confirms that authorisation of law is not a subjective cause of non-responsibility; authorization does not make the moral element disappear, or else imprudence would remain punishable.

 Authorisation under low can only cover exactly the facts detailed as authorized in the legislation.
 Also, the duty of cohabitation which mandates spouses to maintain sexual relations doesn't authorize one of them to impose sexual relations on the other.
 The right to arrest and restrain the author of a flagrant misdemeanor does not permit molesting, searching or questioning him before the police arrive.

 Nor does an administrative notice, or authorisation to perfourrm an activity justify a violation of criminal law.
 Apparently the administrative authorities do not have the power to allow a behavior to escape from the scope of criminal law.

 The Cour de cassation has found that the duty to assist a person in danger described in article 223-6 of the Code pénal did not justify the assistance given a miscreant by a nurse, once the services provided to him went beyond strictly necessary assistance required by the endangerment of the miscreant (Crim.
 17 septembre 2003).

-In addition to authorization under law, it is customary to allow minor actions on persons qui permet des atteintes without their author being troubled: thus, parents have a right to correct their children, people can practice violent sports or perform piercings or tatoos without being pursued for voluntary violence.
+In addition to authorization under law, it is customary to allow minor actions on persons qui permet des atteintes without their author being troubled: thus, parents have a right to correct their children, people can practice violent sports or perform piercings or tattoos without being pursued for voluntary violence.